 NASA Ames Intelligent Robotics Group (IRG)

-Read the latest news, see cool photos, and much more on the IRG BLOG...
+See the latest news, photos, and videos on our blog...
 NEW!!

 The Intelligent Robotics Group (IRG) explores extreme environments, remote locations, and uncharted worlds.
 We conduct applied research in computer vision, geospatial data systems, human-robot interaction, planetary mapping and robot software.
 (IRG brochure)

-IRG operates the "K10" series of planetary rovers (slideshow, fact sheet).
+IRG operates the "K-REX" and "K10" series of planetary rovers (slideshow, fact sheet).
 We conduct robotic field tests each year in planetary analog sites, such as Black Point Lava Flow and Haughton Crater.
-Some of our recent accomplishments: The Moon In Google Earth, the Robotic Recon Field Test, and the GigaPan robot camera.

 We are committed to collaboration.
 Read about our Google partnership in the Mt.
 View Voice and our Microsoft partnership).
 If you are interested in working together, please contact us today.

 IRG at the 2017 Consumer Electronics Show (CES) (GeekWire, 2017) NEW!!